Asian markets rise, tracking Wall Street gains on job report

-Most Asian stock markets started the week higher on Monday following strong gains on Wall Street after the U.S. jobless rate hit an 18-year low, helping investors overlook unresolved trade tensions between Washington and Beijing.
+Asian shares were mostly higher Monday following strong gains on Wall Street after the U.S. jobless rate hit an 18-year low, helping investors overlook unresolved trade tensions between Washington and Beijing.

-US JOB MARKET: The latest monthly jobs report showed that U.S. hiring continued at a solid clip and wages continued growing modestly, in a sign that the world's biggest economy remains resilient despite concerns about a possible trade war.
+U.S. JOB MARKET: The latest monthly jobs report showed that U.S. hiring continued at a solid clip and wages grew modestly, a sign the world's biggest economy remains resilient despite concerns about trade conflicts with China.
 U.S. government figures showed that employers added 164,000 jobs in April, making it the 91st straight month of hiring growth, and the unemployment rate fell to 3.9 percent, the lowest level since December 2000.

-TRADE DEMANDS: Tensions over the U.S.-China trade dispute continue to simmer after talks ended without any agreement.
-The Trump administration asked Beijing to cut its trade deficit by $200 billion by the end of 2020, stop providing subsidies to key industries and end some of policies related to technology transfers, a main source of tension underlying the dispute.
+TRADE DEMANDS: Tensions over the U.S.-China trade persist after talks in Beijing ended Friday without any agreement.
+The Trump administration asked China to cut its trade deficit by $200 billion by the end of 2020, stop providing subsidies to key industries and end some of policies related to technology transfers, a main source of tension underlying the dispute.
+China presented its own concerns, seeking U.S. help with protection of intellectual property and with exports of technology that in the past was deemed strategically sensitive.

 QUOTEWORTHY: The jobs data shows "the U.S. economy remains in the agreeable Goldilocks region," said Stephen Innes, head of Asian trading at OANDA.
 Equity investors' favorable reaction is "outweighing the negatives from strained trade talks between the U.S. and China."

-WEEK AHEAD: Investors are watching for a raft potentially market-moving economic data and political events on the horizon, including Chinese trade figures on Tuesday, Malaysia's national election on Wednesday and U.S. inflation on Thursday.
+WEEK AHEAD: Investors are watching for a raft of potentially market-moving economic data and political events, including Chinese trade figures on Tuesday, Malaysia's national election on Wednesday and U.S. inflation on Thursday.

 WALL STREET: The S&P 500 index climbed 1.3 percent to close at 2,663.42 on Friday.
 The Dow Jones industrial average rose 1.4 percent to 24,262.51.
 The Nasdaq composite jumped 1.7 percent to 7,209.62.